azagniotov/stubby4j/README.md

 ### Change log

 ##### 3.0.3-SNAPSHOT
+* Added support for custom authorization type header with the help of the new `header` property `authorization-custom`

 ##### 3.0.2
 * Added support for Bearer Token authorization with the help of the new `header` property `authorization-bearer`